 The planning phase (optional)

 Planning allows for healthier, varied, more economical eating.
 So no wonder every homemaker wants it automated.
+Create a recipe app with a planner at the core, where a user can list particular food preferences and limitations for family and guests.

 The sharing phase (optional)